gabrielangelo/sniff/README.md

 # sniff

-A simple network sniffer that capture packets and make some statitiscs
+A simple network sniffer that capture packets and make some statistics

 ## Usage
 ```